jhalkola/PWP/README.md

 ## Pytests

 To run the database and API pytests, run command `pytest --disable-pytest-warnings` in the "tests" folder.
 To run pytest with coverage, use `pytest --disable-pytest-warnings --cov-report term-missing --cov=movietracker`.
+--disable-pytest-warnings is used to make the test output a bit cleaner, as pytest wants to show bunch of deprecation warnings which have nothing to do with our tests.